mark-russell-85/pdsnd_github/README.md

 Analysis project to allow user to analyze preconditioned data provided by a bikeshare company to key metrics and data concerning usage

+The file queries the user for which city, all months or a particular month and all days or a particular day of the week to generate a set of statistics
+Cities == Chicago, Los Angeles or Washington
+Months are January thru June
+Standard Days of the Week Monday through Sunday

+The user input queries are structured to allow the user to correct entry errors (misspellings, incorrect characters, etc), exit or continue..

+Included are several plots which will stop the analysis routines and allow the user to view the plot and decide to save or close and continue the statistics outputs.

 ### Files used
 Bikeshare_2.py